prothen/android_can_babel/README.md

 # Android CAN Babel

-This repository extends the `CANBabel` with some minor adaptions for easier use with Android.
+This repository extends the `CANBabel` with some minor adaptions for easier use with Android, providing CAN `*.dbc` and `*.kcd` database usage for interpreting CAN protocol messages.

 ## Setup